Kanerix/chitty-chat/REPORT.md

 ## 4. Lamport timestamps

-- [ ] Describe how you have implemented the calculation of the Lamport timestamps
+The Lamport timestamp is implemented using an atomic unsigned integer.
+We use an atomic integer because we need to make sure we don't run into race conditions if the clock is shared between multiple go routines which it will be.
+We use an unsigned integer since the clock will never be a negative number.

+The clock runs on both the servers and the clients.

+Every time we send a message we then increment the counter of the clock by one.
+When we receive a message, we compare the value of the timestamp in the message with the local clock and pick what ever value is the highest and again increment the clock by one.

-## 5. Diagram of lamport
+## 5. Diagram of Lamport

 - [ ] Provide a diagram, that traces a sequence of RPC calls together with the Lamport timestamps, that corresponds to a chosen sequence of interactions: Client X joins, Client X Publishes, ..., Client X leaves.
 Include documentation (system logs) in your appendix.

 ## 6. Github repository